leonardorleon/de-github-events-pipeline/README.md

 use `make up` to build the docker images and start kestra.
 Alrenatively you can use `make start` if all you want to do is start the components

-Once they are running, you can choose to prepare things through the UI or through the API.
+Once they are running, you can choose to prepare things through the UI by going to `localhost/8080` in your browser or through the API.
 For example:

 When we first start the server, kestra won't have any flows on it, so let's create them: